4dmin01/dockerdb/README.md

 Start the dockerdb: $ docker run -p 80:5000 dockerdb

-Start the dockerdb on the background: $ docker run -d -p 80:5000 dockerdb
+Start the dockerdb in the background: $ docker run -d -p 80:5000 dockerdb

 ## Stop
 To stop the dockerdb: docker stop "CONTAINER ID"